joshbegley/nyt-latest/README.md

 `Brazil's central bank said on Monday that tests had begun to trial payments via Facebook Inc's messaging service WhatsApp in the country, calling them an "important advance."`\
 https://nytimes.com/reuters/2020/08/03/technology/03reuters-facebook-brazil-whatsapp.html?searchResultPosition=1

-**More Than 300 Prisoners at Large After Islamic State Attack on Eastern Afghan Prison**\
+**Islamic State Storm Afghan Jail, Freeing Hundreds of Prisoners**\
-`More than 300 prisoners are still at large after an attack by the Islamic State jihadist group on a prison in the eastern Afghan city of Jalalabad, the governor's spokesman said on Monday. `\
+`More than 300 prisoners were at large on Monday after an attack by Islamic State on an Afghan prison, the governor's spokesman said on Monday, as clashes continued between prisoners and security forces. `\
 https://nytimes.com/reuters/2020/08/03/world/asia/03reuters-afghanistan-islamic-state-escape.html?searchResultPosition=2

 **Portfolio Trading Grows in Choppy Bond Markets: JP Morgan**\